mosbth/Anax-MVC/README.md

 v2.0.x (latest)

+* CNavbar now works for descendants of a menuitem.
 * Correcting example `webroot/test/navigation-bar.php` to correctly show current menu item.
 * Improved error messages in `CDispatcherbasic`.
 * Improved errorhandling in trait `TInjectable`, now throwing more verbose exceptions on which class is using the trait.